Solomon-mithra/schema-builder-stacksync/README.md

 url: https://solomon-mithra.github.io/schema-builder-stacksync/

-This project features a visual schema builder, allowing users to intuitively design and manage data schemas through a user-friendly interface.
+This project features a visual schema builder for Stacksync connector modules, allowing users to intuitively design and manage through a user-friendly interface.
 The generated schema can be viewed and copied in JSON format.

 ### Visual Builder